-The argument draws on the fact that technological progress has increased our epistemic boundaries so as to allow previously unobservable entities to become observable, suggesting that we can actually observationally confirm inferences to unobservables.

-Bird's argument seems to contain precisely the element that was lacking in Kitcher's - the success of IBE with respect to unobservables.
-As a means to convince the empiricist, however, it fares poorly.
+The argument draws on the fact that technological progress has increased our epistemic boundaries so as to allow previously unobservable entities to become observable, suggesting that we can observationally confirm inferences to unobservables.
+Bird's argument seems to contain precisely the element that was lacking in Kitcher's-the success of IBE with respect to unobservables.
+To convince the empiricist, however, it too fares poorly.
 The cases clearly lack observational confirmation of the success of IBE with respect to the unobservable, even supposing that IBE is successful.
 Bird references successful inferences to microbes and molecules, but those are precisely the kind of entities that empiricists would say are unobservable.
 Such instances of IBE, while possibly successful, cannot be shown to be successful on empiricists terms.

-3.3 The problem with inductive defenses of IBE
+3.3 The Problem with Inductive Defenses of IBE

 It is now clear what the underlying problem of the inductive approach to defending IBE really is: the strategy of providing successful inferences to unobservables implies a failure of confirmation of that success by observation.
-The strategy of providing observational confirmation of successful inferences implies a failure to apply observational confirmation to unobservables.
+The strategy of providing observational confirmation of successful inferences, in terms of observing the inferred objects or the conclusion of the inference, only works when objects are observables.
 We may think of the inductive defense as amounting to two claims:

-- (A) Instances of IBE with respect to unobservables have been successful. - (B) Confirmation of inferential success can be obtained by observation.
+- (A) Instances of IBE with respect to unobservables have been successful. - (B) Confirmation of inferential success in such cases can be obtained by observation.